podypodpod/davidlomas.co.uk/cv.md

 ##### Snowflake Software.
 January 2017 - Present

-Java backend development, taking multiple sources of information in the aviation industry, applying matching algorithms and providing it as a service as an API.
+Mainly Java backend development, taking multiple sources of information in the aviation industry, applying matching algorithms creating a central place for aviation data.
+Providing this as an API or as an in house solution.
+Using docker microservices running on kubernetes with kafka in between creating a pipeline for the data.

 ##### CNS.
 May - December 2016